seemslegit42/aevonos/docs/Rite-of-Invocation.md

 Step 5: The First Command
 Location: The user's new Canvas.
 System Response: The TopBar is active.
 After a five-second pause to allow the user to absorb the scene, BEEP's voice (via TTS) and text manifest for the first time, its persona determined by the Vow.
-Architect Vow: BEEP (as the Architect's Apprentice): "The foundation is laid.
-What is our first directive?"
-Sovereign Vow: BEEP (as the Steward): "Your domain awaits.
-What is your first decree?"
-Oracle Vow: BEEP (as the Oracle): "The currents are still.
-What truth shall we seek first?"
+BEEP then presents the user with their first "Ritual Quest" to guide their initial interaction.
+Example (for an Architect): "The foundation is laid.
+Your first Ritual Quest is to summon the Terminal and chart the system's processes.
+Shall we begin?"
 The Rite is complete.
-The user is now an Initiate.
+The user is now an Initiate, not a user.

 3. Architectural & Technical Implementation
 This ritual is orchestrated by a precise interplay between the frontend and the auth-service.